vsouza/awesome-ios/README.md

  * [BWWalkthrough](https://github.com/ariok/BWWalkthrough) - A class to build custom walkthroughs for your iOS App.
  * [GHWalkThrough](https://github.com/GnosisHub/GHWalkThrough) - A UICollectionView backed drop-in component for introduction views.
  * [ICETutorial](https://github.com/icepat/ICETutorial) - A nice tutorial like the one introduced in the Path 3.X App.
+ * [JazzHands](https://github.com/IFTTT/JazzHands) - Jazz Hands is a simple keyframe-based animation framework for UIKit.
+Animations can be controlled via gestures, scroll views, KVO, or ReactiveCocoa.

 ### UI
  * [ActionSheetPicker-3.0](https://github.com/skywinder/ActionSheetPicker-3.0/) - Quickly reproduce the dropdown UIPickerView / ActionSheet functionality on iOS.